insighio/docs/content/cloudplatform/ui/devices/deviceList/_index.en.md

 Similar to the Remote Configuration, OTA requests can be sent in batch to all selected devices or can batch cancel all their pending requests.

 > 🔐 Project viewers are not allowed to create devices or request Remote Configuration or OTA updates.
-The relevant buttons are hidden
+The relevant buttons are hidden.